-Thanks to Sears, the musicians who gave us the Blues had an ax to grind
+Thanks to Sears, the musicians who gave us the blues had an ax to grind

 Sears began selling those for $1.89 in 1908.

-"Soon sharecroppers throughout the Delta were ordering guitars from Sears in hopes of supplement their income on weekends," Kjorness wrote.
+"Soon sharecroppers throughout the Delta were ordering guitars from Sears in hopes of supplementing their income on weekends," Kjorness wrote.
 "The catalog is frequently mentioned in the biographies of Delta bluesmen."